stephengeorgewest/usbshare/README.md

 [Switch via WebHID](https://stephengeorgewest.github.io/usbshare/WebHID)

 Usb sharing switch came with "drivers", an exe called "USBShare.exe".
 The active port connects to the internal hub, while all the other ports connect to a device "VID_1A86&PID_E041".
-That device switches to whichever port sends an HID report '0x5502000000000000' on interface 1.
+When that device recieves an HID report '0x5502000000000000' on interface 1, it disconnects itself from that port, disconnects the hub from any other port, and connects that port to the hub, and all the other ports to itself.
 ```
 Frame 31356: 44 bytes on wire (352 bits),
              44 bytes captured (352 bits) on interface wireshark_extcap2440, id 0